Course Registration Numbers & Syllabi

-How do I look up a CRN number?
+How do I look up a Course Registration Number (CRN)?

-The course registration number (CRN) is uniquely assigned to each course by semester.
+A new CRN is assigned to each course by semester.
 You will need to enter this unique CRN whenever you register for a course.
 This can be done through Registration Central or directly through the Andrews course schedule.

 As the CRN changes with semesters, be sure to select the semester in which you will be registering.
 While self-paced courses are open year-round, the CRN number does change with the Andrews academic calendar: